- Family offices in Asia Pacific and Emerging Markets had the highest investment returns at 6.2%

 Family offices on macro geo-political, business and economic trends

 Globally, a large number of family offices are sombre in their assessment of public risk markets and are preparing themselves for potential market volatility.
 In line with the global trend, 56% of Asia Pacific family office executives are expecting a market downturn to commence by 2020.
-In response, family offices are beginning to consider safeguards to moderate potential losses and capitalise on new opportunities.
+In response, family offices are beginning to consider safeguards to moderate potential losses and capitalize on new opportunities.

 Nearly half (46%) of those surveyed in Asia Pacific are re-aligning their investment strategy to mitigate risk, while 39% are doing so to take advantage of opportunistic events.
 1 in 5 (22%) surveyed are reducing leverage exposure within their investments.